freeletics/khonshu/docs/codegen/get-started.md

 # Get started

-Khonshu's Codegen is a plugin for [Anvil](https://github.com/square/anvil) that helps with generating dependency injection related code and common boilerplate for screens.
+Khonshu's Codegen is a KSP processor that helps with generating dependency injection related code and common boilerplate for screens.

 ## Advantages

 - eliminate boilerplate that usually needs to be repeated on each screen
-- optional integration with Navigator to simplify its setup
+- integrated with Khonshu's navigation to simplify its setup
 - easily let objects survive configuration changes